 - the year/class they have been in and the state/territory/country they are coming from;

 - any special programs they have been in and indicate you wish to discuss these when you visit the school for your child’s enrolment.
-This includes things such as acceleration as well as programs like Reading Recovery, English as a Second Language, etc..
+This includes things such as acceleration as well as programs relating to special needs, English as a Second Language, etc..

 When you visit the school for the first time to enrol your child :